prima101112/prima101112.github.io/content/posts/candidate-discovery-demo-qdrant-openai.md

 ```

-you could coppy that code and make open AI explain it but i already explain some of the important part on the comment.
+we could coppy that code and make open AI explain it but i already explain some of the important part on the comment.

 after that just open [localhost:8000 (default port for fast api)](http://127.0.0.1:8000/docs#) and this is already the swagger of our API